ninjascare/project1-jeopardy/README.md

 1. Add an AI like (player vs. computer)
 2. Make it to where you can change the themes of the jeopardy board and catagories.x
+3. Find a way to dry up my code by maybe using an object and constructor to make questions and answers.
+And then create button element for me to append my objects into the buttons.